rizaksh/MultipartUpload/README.md

-# Uploading large files to private S3 through SPA using presigned url C# #
+# Uploading large files to private S3 with angular application using C# & AWS Lambda #

 A reference implementation of multipart file upload to private S3 through SPA using presigned without exposing AWS Credentials in SPA application.